aws-samples/amazon-lex-digital-human-uneeq/README.md

 # Amazon Lex v2 and Digital Human Integration

-This repository provides the supporting code to deploy Amazon Lex v2 and digital human integration as described in the blog **Build an integration between Amazon Lex 2 and a digital human**
+This repository provides the supporting code to deploy Amazon Lex v2 and digital human integration as described in the blog **Integrate Amazon Lex and Uneeq’s digital human platform**

 This code uses the AWS SAM Framework to deploy a simple API on AWS API Gateway and a Lambda function to call a defined Amazon Lex v2 Bot.